-However, the opacity and complexity of capital market activities, which account for around 30%-40% of group revenue, exposes the group to tail risks.
+However, the opacity and complexity of capital market activities, which account for around 30% of group revenue, exposes the group to tail risks.
+If litigation, regulatory and restructuring costs have materially declined in the past decade, some material additional provisions booked in 2024 indicate that impacts from legacy litigations are not over yet.